eple12/PC-Guard-Remover/README.md

 Find *main.exe*, right-click on it, and click *"Run as administrator"*.

-You have to restart your PC after the execution.
+You have to restart your PC after the execution.(Your PC will automatically be restarted after the execution)

 ## How do I delete this program?
 Well, this, PC Guard, is also a computer program.